 4 Year; Minneapolis, MN

-Capella University is a unique private institution ideal for students looking for part-time studies, as 83% of their student body.
-With 10,495 undergraduate students, only 17% pursue full-time programs, making it ideal for working students.
+Capella University is a unique private institution ideal for students looking for part-time studies, as 70% of their student body.
+30% of the student body pursue full-time programs, making it ideal for working students.
 Their student body is also quite diverse, with students from many backgrounds and educational interests.

 There is an impressive number of areas of study that this private institution highly recommends.
-Students can delve into public health, psychology, health care administration, business, education, social work, and many others.
-Also, there’s a high likelihood of earning up to $94,408 in a future career with your degree in hand.
+Students can delve into health sciences, psychology, nursing, business, education, social work, and many others.

 6. Golden Gate University-San Francisco